-If you're working on your painting techniques and fancy trying your hand at acrylic painting, we've got everything you need here to get you started.
+Want to get started with acrylics?
+This article reveals the key acrylic painting techniques you should know.
 Acrylics are fast drying paints that can be used straight from a tube, like oil paints, or can be thinned with water, like watercolour.
 They are extremely versatile and vibrant, offering the artist a wide range of textures, colours and consistencies.
 (After more general advice?
 See our article on painting techniques instead.)

 Acrylics are also affordable, making them ideal for covering large areas with paint.
 Because these paints are opaque and fast drying, they can be very forgiving, allowing you to cover up mistakes with more paint.
 They can be painted on almost anything and dry into a water resistant surface.
 While you need to be aware of how quickly they dry, acrylics can be blended beautifully.

-For this lesson, I'm using golden acrylics, which I like because of their buttery texture and ability to hold up to a lot of water.
+Here we're using golden acrylics, which have a buttery texture and can to hold up to a lot of water.
 These are considered 'Heavy Body Acrylics'.
-I'd encourage you to experiment with a variety of brands to see which one you enjoy acrylic painting with the most – everyone has their favourite type and brand.
+We'd encourage you to experiment with a variety of brands to see which one you enjoy acrylic painting with the most – everyone has their favourite type and brand.
 Acrylic paint is essentially plastic; more specifically, pigment suspended in a polymer emulsion.
 You can break that emulsion with too much water, so take care when thinning it out.

 Mixing paints is a precise process.
 It's good to know your colour wheel here as you'll be mixing very specific colours as you work.
 Red and yellow can be combined to make a variety of oranges.
 Add in some green and you'll get brown and burnt umbers.
 Using a palette knife, a plastic knife, or even an extra brush is ideal when acrylic painting.
 Mix thoroughly and remember that some paints can dry a slight shade darker.